 The Other You, also featuring Hart and Strover, was published by Head of Zeus in hardback in January 2020 and translation rights have been sold to South Korea and Bulgaria.
 Because of the pandemic, paperback publication was put back from July 2020 to January 2021.

 The Man on Hackpen Hill, the third novel to feature Hart and Strover, was published in hardback in September 2021 by Head of Zeus and will be published in July 2022 in paperback.

 The fifth J.S.Monroe thriller, No Place to Hide, will be published on 13 2023.
 ‘Clever, convincing and wickedly twisty – highly recommended,’ according to Mick Herron.
 ‘An intelligent and inventive thriller that grips to the very last page’ says J.P.
 Delaney.
 Compelling, relentless and genuinely frightening,’ agrees Simon Russell Beale.

 J.S.Monroe at Marlborough LitFest 2022. © Ben Phillips

-After reading English at Magdalene College, Cambridge, Jon worked as a freelance journalist in London, writing features for most of Britain’s national newspapers, as well as contributing regularly to BBC Radio 4.
+After reading English at Magdalene College, Cambridge, Jon worked as a freelance journalist in London, writing investigative, lifestyle and arts features for most of Britain’s national newspapers, as well as contributing to BBC Radio 4.
 He was also chosen for Carlton TV’s acclaimed screenwriters course.
-Between 1998 and 2000, he was Delhi correspondent for the Daily Telegraph, and he also wrote the Last Word column in The Week Magazine (India) from 1995, when he lived in Cochin, South India, to 2012.
+In 1995 he lived in Kochi in Kerala, where he worked on the staff of India’s The Week magazine.
+Between 1998 and 2000, he was a foreign correspondent in Delhi, writing for the Daily Telegraph, South China Morning Post and the Singapore Straits Times.
+He also wrote the Last Word column in The Week magazine from 1995 to 2012.